 The turbine and HRSG arrived on campus last spring.
 After several months of work to build out the complex network of electrical, plumbing and mechanical systems that are required to control and support the new turbine, including installing a new flue in the power plant's exhaust stack, the team planned a first-fire test for mid-December.

-	With personnel from the turbine’s manufacturer, the plant construction team, Skanska USA and observers from National Grid on hand, Stephan Chait, director of capital projects for the UMass Building Authority, pushed the button and fired up the turbine.
+Under the watchful eyes of personnel from the turbine's manufacturer, the plant construction team, Skanska USA and observers from National Grid, Stephan Chait, director of capital projects for the UMass Building Authority, pushed the button and fired up the turbine.

 "These are complex installations, so to have it fire up the first time was impressive," Collins said.

 The test was a "no-load" run, meaning the generator section of the system was not engaged to create electricity.
 Several months worth of additional testing, calibration and integration work must be completed before the new turbine will generate electricity for the school's gird.
 The first-fire test did, however, produce steam in the HRSG, although the unit will not be connected to the plant's steam output system until additional testing and cleaning of the new steam lines is done.

 The gas turbine will be fully on-line later this year, and one of the plant's original gas and oil-fired steam boilers will be taken off-line and kept in reserve as an emergency backup.
 Since natural gas burns cleaner than oil, and the new jet turbine is highly efficient, the expanded power plant will actually have lower green-house gas emissions, despite its added energy capacity.
 Furthermore, the new turbine will incorporate a catalytic reduction system to remove pollutants before the exhaust gasses are discharged through the existing stack.